-On November 29th of 2013 the first 4 Fastned stations were opened in an event with car manufacturers, investors, electric vehicle enthusiasts, stakeholders and other people from the industry.
+On 29 November 2013 the first 5 Fastned stations were opened in an event with car manufacturers, investors, electric vehicle enthusiasts, stakeholders and other people from the industry.
 With the realisation of these stations, Fastned proved that it is able to build a single charging station in roughly two weeks.
 Based on the standardised station design, and working with multiple, trained building teams, Fastned is positioned to open one or even two stations a week.
 The opening signalled the start of the roll-out phase of Fastned.
-As of June 2014 Fastned has 9 stations operational.
+As of June 2014, Fastned has 9 stations operational.

 At the same time Fastned has been working hard with various partners to develop the required back-office and payment systems.
-After extensive testing the payment app was launched in June of 2014 for public testing.
-From this moment onwards, charging is only possible with the Fastned App.
-As a final step in the summer of 2014 payments via the App will be activated and Fastned will start to generate Revenues.
+After extensive testing the payment app was launched in June 2014 for public testing.
+From this moment onwards, charging was only possible with the Fastned App.
+As a final step in August 2014 payments via the App were activated and Fastned started generating Revenues.